Instructions to the Air Pollution Information System

 3.6.
 Search by Location

-Select "Search by Location" from the pull down menu on the home page (Figure 1) to open the following window
+Select "Search by Location" from the main menu on the home page (Figure 1) to open the following window

 Figure 10- The "Search by Location" window.

-Put in the full grid reference into the text boxes (e.g. NT359589) and select a habitat (e.g. Beech woodland) and a pollutant (e.g. N Deposition).
-Click to display the results, Figure 11 below.
+Put in the full grid reference into the text boxes (e.g. NT359589) and select a habitat (e.g. Beech woodland) and one or more pollutants (e.g. N Deposition).
+Click 'See the results' to display the results, Figure 11 below.

 Figure 11 - The "Search by Location" results window.